FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 {% include _image.liquid src="/assets/img/blogs/active-directory-connector/fusionauth-tenant-connector-policy.png" alt="Setting up the policy for the Active Directory Connector." class="img-fluid" figure=false %}

-Order here matters; the Connectors are checked in order until the user is foundin one of them.
+Order here matters; the Connectors are checked in order until the user is found in one of them.
 At that point, the user is tied to that Connector and it will be used for future authentication attempts.
 Make sure that you move the Active Directory Connector above the Default Connector, so that it is tried first.

 {% include _image.liquid src="/assets/img/blogs/active-directory-connector/fusionauth-tenant-order-connectors.png" alt="Setting up the policy order for the Active Directory Connector." class="img-fluid" figure=false %}

 Note that Connectors are configured on a tenant by tenant basis.
-FusionAuth supports multiple tenants out of the box, so if you need different Connector configurations, you can use multiple tenants.
-TBD what is reason for tis.
+FusionAuth supports multiple tenants out of the box, so if you need different Connector domains or orders, you can use multiple tenants.

 ## Set up and run the web application

 Now that you have the ability to authenticate against Active Directory, set up an application to test it out.
 If you want to write a payroll application, feel free.
 But for the sake of time, this post will use a previously written application, as mentioned initially.

 To get started, clone [the ASP.NET Core application](https://github.com/FusionAuth/fusionauth-example-asp-netcore) from GitHub.
-Follow the instructions in the README, including updating the `appsettings.json` values:
+Follow the instructions in the `README`, including updating the `appsettings.json` values:

 ```json
 {